-Tomorrow, Wednesday, October 2, is Stem Cell Awareness Day.
-It’s a day to celebrate stem cells, have discussions of what stem cell research is, and learn about potential benefits and disease treatments using stem cells.
-If you want to check for local events near you, the California Institute for Regenerative Medicine (CIRM) has a webpage summarizing events being organized in California and internationally for this special day.
+Tomorrow, Wednesday, October 8, is Stem Cell Awareness Day.
+It’s a day to celebrate stem cells, have discussions on what stem cell research is, and learn about potential benefits and disease treatments using stem cells.
+Many national and international events (especially in California) are taking place to celebrate this special day — the California Institute for Regenerative Medicine (CIRM) has a webpage summarizing these stem cell events.

-Lastly, I recently published two biology books, and one of them, Biology Bytes: Digestible Essays on Stem Cells and Modern Medicine, serves as a broad introduction to the stem cell field, as well as other areas of modern medicine.
+- Alternatively, for individuals with a solid biology background, my recently-published book Biology Bytes: Digestible Essays on Stem Cells and Modern Medicine may serve as a suitable, broad introduction to the stem cell field, as well as other areas of modern medicine.

 For further reading:

 - Science Buddies’ website at ScienceBuddies.org

 - CIRM’s webpage “Stem Cell Education Portal”